dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 the supply side is inflated with material that would normally **never** be published only because its sales figures can be a very good proxy for a multi-million dollar movie's box office numbers.

+## How to Counter Act

+The main concept here is to utilise the "via negativa" (explained by Taleb) approach.
+Less is more, sometimes inaction (do not read) can be fer better than the wrong action (read something useless at worst, not that useful at best).

+My tool of choice used to be post-its but I ended up using GoorReads.
+Whenever I encounter a book that I might consider purchasing, I add it on the "want to read" list there.
+Similarly when the same thing happens in a bookstore and not being 100% sure that a title needs to be purchased on the spot, I use GoorReads "scan" from within the application.

+Then I wait for 6 months up to a year when I do a review of the "want to read" titles.
+If one title is ready to be read, then proceed immediately to a purchase.
+If not I either let those stored bytes mature for longer or hit unapologetically the "Delete" button.

+Another approach is to next to never buy very contemporary books.
+Let them pass their test of time and then we see.
+Decided on this strategy for many
+reasons: Because of the reasons above I have become more risk averse for the time invested in reading a book, for that tend to pick up something that has been out for a bit.
+We do not know if the author talks about stuff that make sense on when the book is released but might not in the very near future, say thoughts on how the Internet will change our lives circa 1993.
+Very soon books like that will be essentially useless; no need to pollute one's brain with their content.

+Thank you for reading this.